FarronF/limerick-council-meetings/meetings/2023/11/14-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Meeting of Municipal District of Adare-Rathkeale - 17th October 2023.md

 Improvement Scheme in 2021 by Limerick City and County Council with all

-subsequent maintenance requirements on the road being the--- 6
+subsequent maintenance requirements on the road being the
+---
+6

 responsibility of the private landowners and not Limerick City and County